Intimate and exlusive

 With another morning sail, the Lena Maria will head back to the mainland.
 Starting in the historic fishing town of Harlingen, you’ll leave the coast for the first time this week to visit Franeker, another of Friesland’s 11 cities.
 Here the Royal Planetarium is well worth a visit to see a working model of the solar system built by amateur astronomer Eise Eisinga in the 18th century.
 He planned to create it in six months, but in the end it took seven years.
 Today’s destination is Leeuwarden, the capital of Friesland.
 Leeuwarden is a vibrant city with plenty of things to see and do.
 Among them, the church tower of Oldehoeve is certainly a highlight.
 Nicknamed the ‘Frisian tower of Pisa’ you can imagine how it looks!
 Dinner tonight (not included) will be in town in a restaurant of your choice (recommendations available on board).

-During breakfast, the Lena Maria will take you out of Leeuwarden.
-We start cycling outside of the city towards National Park De Alde Feanen.
+After breakfast we start cycling out of the city towards National Park De Alde Feanen.
 This park consists of a variety of landscapes with small lakes, reedbeds and swamp forest.
 In the 17th century the area was mined for wet peat.
 Now, centuries later, the former mining grounds have evolved into a spectacular nature reserve with over 400 different plant species.
 One moment you’ll see a wide view over vast grasslands and waving reed beds, the next you’ll have a sheltered feeling as you pass through fairytale marshy forests.
 You’ll then return to Grou where the Lena Maria is moored for the night.

 Day 6: Grou – Sneek (30 km / 18 mi. or 45 km / 27 mi.)